elopezhuerta/TAM_scRNAseq_analysis/README.md

 # TAM_scRNAseq_analysis

-This repository contains scripts and supporting files for analyzing single-cell RNA-seq datasets of tumor-associated macrophages (TAMs) from breast cancer.
+This repository contains code and data processing scripts for the analysis of tumor-associated macrophages (TAMs) using single-cell RNA-seq data.

-## Directory Structure
+## Contents

-- `scripts/`: R scripts used for data processing and analysis
+- `scripts/`: R scripts and R Markdown files for data download, preprocessing, reclustering, annotation refinement, WGCNA and GSVA enrichment.
-- `results/`: R scripts to generate figures and legends
+- `data/`: Downloaded datasets (not stored in repo; see download scripts).
-- `environment.yml`: Conda environment for reproducibility (in progress)
+- `results/`: Processed outputs like Seurat figures.